 11. Entertainment Robots

 Entertainment robots are designed to provide amusement and entertainment.
-They can take various forms, from humanoid robots capable of interacting with people through conversation and gestures to robotic toys designed for playful interactions.
+They can take various forms, from different types of humanoid robots capable of interacting with people through conversation and gestures to robotic toys designed for playful interactions.
 Entertainment robots often incorporate advanced technologies such as artificial intelligence, voice recognition, and facial recognition to create immersive and interactive experiences.
 They can perform tasks like dancing, storytelling, and even providing companionship.

 For example, Sophia is a robot created by Hanson Robotics.
 She is known for her realistic appearance and her ability to hold conversations.
 Pepper is another social robot developed by SoftBank Robotics.
 Pepper is built to interact with humans and provide companionship.